 In II Corinthians 8:13-15 Paul says God provides us what we have so we can provide for the needs of others.
 Knowing that there is a need often kindles a desire in us to do something about it.
 This is the motivation level that most of us are at.
 We see a need, we want to take care of it.
-This type of giving is satisfying, feels good and does not rely on guilt or compulsion to give, but rather flows from a genuine Christian spirit.
+This type of giving is satisfying, feels good and does not rely on guilt or compulsion to act out, but rather flows from a genuine Christian spirit.
 It also leads to sacrificial giving and motivates others to give.
-It is also a way to raise money from those who do not normally give because some people do not unless they see a need.
+It is also a way to raise money from those who do not normally give because some people do not give or do so generously unless they see a true need.

-The downside of this motivation is that many times people do not see or agree with the need and will not give, and this motivation is not the most effective because it is still centered in self, "I will give for something I see or something I can relate to".
+The downside of this motivation is that many times people do not see or agree with the need and thus will refuse to give.
+In the end, this type of motivation is not the most effective because it is primarily centered in self, "I will give for something I see or something I can relate to."

 Motivation #4 - Thanksgiving

 Thanksgiving is the "outflow" type of giving.
 It is the "I give because I cannot help giving" attitude.
 This type of giving is a way of saying, "Thank you" to God for all He has done for you.
-Paul said that his ministry was a reaction to all the God had done for him (I Corinthians 15:10).
-What Jesus in the Gospel has done to you, what the Holy Spirit is doing inside of you, what the church has for you makes you feel grateful to the point where you are so motivated to give back.
+Paul said that his ministry was a reaction to all that God had done for him (I Corinthians 15:10).
+What Jesus in the gospel has done for you, what the Holy Spirit is doing inside of you, what the church has done for you makes you feel grateful to the point where you are motivated to give back.
 This type of giving impresses people outside of the church, it is evangelistic giving.
-It also motivates and leads others in the church to not only give, but be thankful in there giving.
+It also motivates and leads others in the church to not only give, but be thankful in their giving.

 The only weakness with this motivation is that our giving is tied to our thankfulness.
-If we really appreciate the Lord, our giving is right.
-If we do not see all of our blessings our giving shows it .
+If we truly appreciate the Lord, our giving is right.
+If, on the other hand, we do not see or appreciate the nature of our blessings, our giving then reflects this lack of understanding.